-(4) Demographic maps that overlay the percent minority and non-minority populations as identified by Census or American Community Survey (ACS) data, at Census tract or block group level, and charts that analyze the impacts of the distribution of State and Federal funds in the aggregate for public transportation purposes, including Federal funds managed by the MPO as a direct recipient;
+(4) Demographic maps that overlay the percent minority and non-minority populations as identified by Census or American Community Survey (ACS) data, at Census tract or block group level, and charts that analyze the impacts of the distribution of state and federal funds in the aggregate for public transportation purposes, including federal funds managed by the MPO as a direct recipient;

-For the BLRPC's Regional Transportation Planning program, Map 1 illustrates the census tracts in the eight-county planning area that have a higher minority population percentage than that of the region as a whole (12.7 percent).
-As Map 1 illustrates, minority populations tend to be concentrated in much of the Green Bay metropolitan planning area, portions of the Oneida Nation, portions of the City of Manitowoc, and in the Sheboygan metropolitan planning area (particularly in the City of Sheboygan).
+For the BLRPC's Regional Transportation Planning program, Map 1 illustrates the census tracts in the eight-county planning area that have a higher minority population percentage than that of the region as a whole (13.7 percent).
+As Map 1 illustrates, minority populations tend to be concentrated in much of the Green Bay metropolitan planning area, the Oneida Nation, portions of the Cities of Manitowoc and Two Rivers, and in the Sheboygan metropolitan planning area (particularly in the City of Sheboygan).
+In addition, one census tract in northwest Sheboygan County has a minority population concentration; however, this census tract is where the Kettle Moraine Correctional Institution is located.
 For the BLRPC's Regional Transportation Planning program, the BLRPC is a planning organization and does not operate a public transit system or have approval authority over transportation or transit-related projects.

 For the BLRPC's Regional Transportation Planning program, Map 2 illustrates various transportation services in the eight-county region.
-These services include: (1) a shared-ride taxi system (City of Marinette); (2) three municipal bus/transit systems (Green Bay Metro, Maritime Metro Transit, and Shoreline Metro); (3) Two county and tribal transit systems (Door County and Oneida Nation); (4) Seven general aviation airports; (5) One commercial airport (Green Bay Austin Straubel International Airport); (6) Six ports of various sizes and purposes; (7) Intercity bus service lines; and (8) One commercial ferry service (the S.S.
-Badger, operating out of Manitowoc).
+These services include: (1) a shared-ride taxi system (City of Marinette); (2) three municipal bus/transit systems (Green Bay Metro, Maritime Metro Transit, and Shoreline Metro); (3) Two county and tribal transit systems (Door County and Oneida Nation); (4) Seven general aviation airports; (5) One commercial service airport (Green Bay Austin Straubel International Airport); (6) Six ports of various sizes and purposes; (7) Intercity bus service lines; and (8) Two commercial ferry services (the S.S.
+Badger, operating out of Manitowoc, and the Washington Island Ferry in northern Door County).
 Map 2 also shows the highway network, cities and villages in the region, and county boundaries.

-For the BLRPC's Sheboygan MPO program, Map 3 illustrates the location of street and highway construction projects in the 2017 - 2020 TIP (as amended).
-Map 3 also includes the census block groups in the Sheboygan metropolitan planning area that have a higher minority population percentage than that of the ten communities that constitute the metropolitan planning area as a whole (17.4 percent).
-For the Sheboygan MPO program, the BLRPC does have project selection authority over a small class of street and highway projects (the STP Urban Program, renamed the Surface Transportation Block Grant - Urban program in the FAST Act), but has no other project selection authority.
+For the BLRPC's Sheboygan MPO program, Map 3 illustrates the location of street and highway construction projects in the 2020 - 2023 TIP (as amended).
+Map 3 also includes the census block groups in the Sheboygan metropolitan planning area that have a higher minority population percentage than that of the ten communities that constitute the metropolitan planning area as a whole (19.6 percent).
+For the Sheboygan MPO program, the BLRPC does have project selection authority over a small class of street and highway projects (the Surface Transportation Block Grant (STBG) Urban program), but has no other project selection authority.

-For the BLRPC's Sheboygan MPO program, Map 4 illustrates the location of bicycle and pedestrian transportation projects (construction only) in the 2017 - 2020 TIP (as amended).
-Map 4 also includes the same mapping of the census block groups in the Sheboygan metropolitan planning area that have a higher minority population percentage than that of the ten communities that constitute the metropolitan planning area as a whole (17.4 percent).
+For the BLRPC's Sheboygan MPO program, Map 4 illustrates the location of bicycle and pedestrian transportation projects (construction only) in the 2020 - 2023 TIP (as amended).
+Map 4 also includes the same mapping of the census block groups in the Sheboygan metropolitan planning area that have a higher minority population percentage than that of the ten communities that constitute the metropolitan planning area as a whole (19.6 percent).
 For the Sheboygan MPO program, the BLRPC does not have project selection authority over bicycle and pedestrian transportation projects.